ggplot methods initialize a ggplot object. They can be

 If a variable defined in the aesthetic mapping is not found in the data, ggplot will look for it in this environment.
 It defaults to using the environment in which

-is called.
+ggplot()is called.
 The use of these parameter has been deprecated in 'ggplot2' in favour of "tidy evaluation".- plot.qty

 character string One of

-objects, and in addition to these"reflectance"
+"transmittance","absorptance"or"absorbance"forfilter_spctobjects, and in addition to these"reflectance","all"or"as.is"forobject_spctobjects.- spct_class

 character Class into which a

-object will be converted before plotting.
-The column names in data should match those expected by the class constructor (seesetGenericSpct
+generic_spctobject will be converted before plotting.
+The column names in data should match those expected by the class constructor (seesetGenericSpct); other arguments should be passed by name).
+If the argument is"generic_spct","tibble"or"data.frame"no aesthetic mapping will be set auutomatically.- idfactor

 logical or character Generates an index column of